openvinotoolkit/model_server/docs/mediapipe_conversion.md

-# How to deploy existing graphs from MediaPipe framework with OpenVINO inference calculator {#ovms_docs_mediapipe_conversion}
+# How to update existing graphs from MediaPipe framework to use OpenVINO for inference {#ovms_docs_mediapipe_conversion}
-In this document we will walkthrough steps required to use OVMS with Mediapipe for existing calculators using Tensorflow/TfLite for inference.
+In this document we will walkthrough steps required to update existing Mediapipe graphs using Tensorflow/TfLite to make them use OpenVINO Model Server for inference.
 ## How to get models used in MediaPipe demos
 When you build mediapipe applications or solutions, typically the bazel configuration would download the needed models as a dependency.
 When the graph is to be deployed via the OpenVINO Model Server or when the mediapipe application would use OpenVINO Model Server as the inference executor, the models needs to be stored in the [models repository](https://docs.openvino.ai/2023.2/ovms_docs_models_repository.html).
 That way you can take advantage of the model versioning feature and store the models on the local or the cloud storage.
 The OpenVINO calculator is using as a parameter the path to the [config.json](https://docs.openvino.ai/2023.2/ovms_docs_serving_model.html#serving-multiple-models) file with models configuration with the specific model name.